fernandr/mcp-postman/README.md

 The tool server requires an API key to access the underlying API.

-- In this example, we use the API of OpenWheather
+- In this example, we use the OpenWheather API

 In OpenWheather: